Search this site

 Email: asir@berkeley.edu

-Asir is an incoming Assistant Professor in the Electrical Engineering and Computer Sciences (EECS) department at the University of California, Berkeley.
+Asir is an Assistant Professor in the Electrical Engineering and Computer Sciences (EECS) department at the University of California, Berkeley, where he also serves as a co-director of the Berkeley Emerging Technology Research (BETR) center.
 He received his Ph.D. and M.S. in Electrical Engineering from Stanford University and his B.Sc. from the Bangladesh University of Engineering and Technology.
 His research focuses on advancing energy-efficient electronics through the atomic-scale engineering of heterogeneous materials and nanodevices, aiming to address the fundamental energy and latency limits of traditional materials, devices, and architectures.
 His interdisciplinary work has been recognized with honors, including the 2022 IEEE-EDS Ph.D.
 Fellowship, 2022 MRS Gold Graduate Award, and 2023 AVS Russell & Sigurd Varian Award, along with several best paper and presentation awards at the 2022 IEEE VLSI Symposium, MRS Fall Meeting, 2023 SRC TECHCON, and 2023 AVS Symposium.
-He held research internships at TSMC and IBM Watson Research Center.
 Outside of research, Asir enjoys traveling, coffee chats, and playing tennis.

 Zayna Lateef